nasherm/lox-box/README.md

-My work done as I  read [Crafting Interpreters](https://craftinginterpreters.com/) The Lox specification can be found on the above link or directly [here](https://craftinginterpreters.com/appendix-ii.html)
+My work done as I  read [Crafting Interpreters](https://craftinginterpreters.com/)

+The Lox specification can be found in the above link or directly [here](https://craftinginterpreters.com/appendix-ii.html)

 This project consists of two parts